zsofiasomlai/pbx-group-security/content/blog/dinis/my-dream-head-of-app-sec.md

 One of the great things about Photobox Group is that we have strong support for our security vision from the Board, from C-Level execs, from business owners and from developers (as an example see this blog post from our CTO: [How we think about Security](https://pbx-group-security.com/blog/2017/12/17/how-we-think-about-security/)).

-Our job at Photobox Group Security is figure out the right mix of People, Process and Technology.
+Our job at Photobox Group Security is to figure out the right mix of People, Process and Technology.
 It is in our hands to make this happen :)

 What all this adds up to is that our Head of AppSec AppSec needs to be fully hands on.